Frequently asked questions

 What should you do if your child finds the device uncomfortable?

 Be sure to discuss this with your specialist.
 Sometimes it just takes time to get used to it, as it is a new and unfamiliar object in the child's mouth, which may cause some discomfort at first.
-However, it may be necessary to customize the device or use a different size or type.
-This will always be decided by your specialist or treating physician.
+However, the device may break or press on certain parts during wear, so it must be customized, or a different size or type may be required.
+This is always decided by the attending physician or specialist who prescribes the device.

 How should the device be kept clean?